jhumelsine/jhumelsine.github.io/_posts/2023-09-22-RightAbstractionIsHard.md

 }
 ```

 I used the same technique that I had used in the `instanceof` refactoring.
-But instead of pushing TR details down from the `CircuitPack` into each TR class, I pulled the common code from the TR classes up into the `CircuitPack` and left the TR details in the TR classes where it belonged.
+But instead of pushing TR details down from the `CircuitPack` into each TR class, I pulled the common code from the TR classes up into the `CircuitPack` and left the TR details in the TR classes where they belonged.
 ```java
 abstract class CircuitPack {
    ...